rodAlm08/DataRepProject/README.md

 Application developed using MERN stack Technology.

 ## To build the application
-Open command prompt inside project folder and run command `npm run build`
+Open command prompt inside project folder and run command:
+`npm run build`

 ## To start the application
-Inside BackEnd directory open integrated terminal and run command `node server.js`
+Inside BackEnd directory open integrated terminal and run command:
+`node server.js`

 ### To view the application